We work with young people around sexual health and emotional well-being.

 When completing the referral form, please ensure to complete as much as possible with as much detail as you are able to provide as this will help us with initial assessment and allocation.

 The Reachout Project is delivered in partnership with The Warren.
 The aim is to engage with young people who have very little to do and are not engaging with their local youth provision and are potentially participating in low level anti- social behaviour.
-Partner agencies can complete request forms if there are areas where there are groups of youths who may benefit from the team trying to engage them.
-There are a team of 4 outreach workers who cover 10 shifts a week.

 Locations are subject to change depending on calls for service from partner agencies.